weaversa/cryptol-course/labs/Salsa20/Salsa20Props.md

 We know from above that `doubleround` is collision free.
 Collision free functions remain so when iterated (`Salsa20Core` iterates `doubleround` ten times).
-The proof of this last statement is left to the reader, and we suggest considering with [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem) as a good starting place.
+The proof of this last statement is left to the reader, and we suggest the [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem) as a good starting place.
 So, where do the collisions come from?
 Looking over the details of `Salsa20Core`, we see reshaping from bytes to